boytchev/suica/docs/user-guide.md

 - `onMouseDown` &ndash; a mouse button is pressed over the target zone
 - `onMouseUp` &ndash; a mouse button is released over the target zone
 - `onClick` &ndash; a mouse button is clicked over the target zone
-- `onDblClick` &ndash; a mouse button is double-clicked over the target zone

 <img src="images/events-click.png">